MatasGos/quicksort/README.md

 # Quicksort
- Quicksort realised using channels in golang
+Concurrent quicksort realised using channels in golang